Diglossia: Tamil

-Tamil, a Dravidian language and one of the six classical languages of India and spoken primarily in South Asia, is frequently cited as one of the clearest examples of diglossia.
+Tamil, a Dravidian language and one of the eleven classical languages of India and spoken primarily in South Asia, is frequently cited as one of the clearest examples of diglossia.
 The high variety, Senthamizh (Pure, old, beautiful or literary Tamil), is used in formal writing, public speaking, religious texts, media, and education, while the low varieties, collectively called Kodunthamizh (colloquial, spoken, crooked or vulgar Tamil), is used in daily speech.

 Tamil diglossia dates back over two thousand years.
 Sangam texts show a clear distinction between formal literary Tamil and the spoken language, making it one of the oldest living diglossic languages in the world.

 The differences extend beyond vocabulary to grammar and morphology, making formal Tamil feel like a separate register that must be learnt in school, rather than acquired naturally.
 Children grow up speaking only colloquial Tamil at home, and encounter formal Tamil later in education.
 Scholars often compare Tamil’s diglossia to that of Arabic, noting that speakers switch depending on social context, with literary Tamil serving as a unifying standard across regions despite strong dialectal variation.

 Tamil’s diglossic nature has influenced not only education but also literature, media, and everyday communication.
 Many modern writers deliberately mix formal and colloquial forms to achieve a stylistic effect or realism, while newspapers and textbooks maintain a consistent formal register.
 The persistence of diglossia has also contributed to the preservation of ancient Tamil grammar and classical literature (Sangam Literature), allowing texts that are over two thousand years old to remain comprehensible to contemporary readers with study.
 This separation between spoken and literary forms makes Tamil both a highly adaptable language and a unique example of how linguistic tradition can coexist with evolving daily speech.